xingzhou/containercafe/docs/ansible.md

 Following are the secondary variables of interest to an extension developer.

-* `etcd_deploy`: Controls whether etcd is deployed.
+* `etcd_deploy`: A boolean that controls whether etcd is deployed.
   Initially set to `False`.
 After the networking plugin's `-variables` role has had a chance to set this variable to `True`, this variable is also set to `True` if any other settings imply the need for etcd.

-* `k8s_scheduler_network_args`: An array of strings.
-The are arguments to add to the command that runs the Kubernetes scheduler.
+* `k8s_kubelet_network_args`: An array of strings.
+If Kubernetes is being used without Mesos then these are arguments to add to the command line that runs the Kubernetes kubelet; if Mesos is involved then these instead need to be the arguments added to the k8s scheduler command line to influence the way the kubelets are run.
   Initially set to the empty array; the neworking plugin may set it otherwise.
 Moot if Kubernetes is not being deployed.

+* `use_kube_system_kubedns`: A boolean that controls whether the KubeDNS application is deployed as usual in the `kube-system` namespace.

 ## Networking Plugins